Raymond-Xrh/Raymond-Xrh.github.io/_posts/2024-12-1-Daily Reflection.md

 Can you do futures arbitrage on options with mispriced implied forward price?

+I have loads of free time during the day.
+Schedule chats, work, or read ESL/options when free.

 2025.1.30-2.1
 ===
 Option Vol & P Chap 5: